maRT1gaS/cloudflare-docs/content/workers/examples/rewrite-links.md

 ---
 weight: 1000
 type: example
 summary: Rewrite URL links in HTML using the HTMLRewriter.
 This is useful for JAMstack websites.
 tags:
   - HTMLRewriter
 pcx-content-type: configuration
+title: Rewrite links
 ---

 # Rewrite links